docsforadobe/after-effects-plugin-guide/docs/effect-details/multi-frame-rendering-in-ae.md

   > }
   > ```
   <br/>
-  **3. Is the data initialized once at runtime based on data that doesn’t change on subsequent renders?**
+  **3. Is the data initialized once at runtime based on data that doesn't change on subsequent renders?**
   <br/>
   > ```c++
   > // Example of a non Thread-Safe code